pitchmuc/aepp/docs/fieldGroupManager.md

 * description : OPTIONAL : If you want to have the description used (default False)
 * xdmType : OPTIONAL : If you want to have the xdmType also returned (default False)
 * editable : OPTIONAL : If you can manipulate the structure of the field groups (default False) -> see [Editable](#editable-concept)
+* excludeObjects : OPTIONAL : Boolean that remove the lines that are defining objects/nodes.
+Default `False`.

 ### to_xdm
 Return the fieldgroup definition as XDM